silverhammermba/silence/README.md

 # Blissful Silence #

 The "Web 2.0" movement is all about user-generated content.
 That's great.
-Unfortunately when it comes user-generated _comments_, the result is usually asinine, ignorant, racist, cynical, depressing, spam, or generally infuriating.
+Unfortunately when it comes to user-generated _comments_, the result is usually asinine, ignorant, racist, cynical, depressing, spam, or generally infuriating.
 If you're like me and you [can't look away][1], this extension can be a blessing.